 - 1. The applicable fecal coliform standard in 35 Illinois Administrative Code, Part 302, Subpart E, Section 302.505 requires a minimum of five samples in not more than a 30-day period.
-However, because this number of samples is seldom available in this time frame the criteria are based on a minimum of five samples (May through October) over the most recent three year period. - 2.
+However, because this number of samples is seldom available in this time frame the criteria are based on a minimum of five samples (May through October) over the most recent three-year period. - 2.
 Department of Public Health Bathing Beach Code (77 Ill.
 Adm.
 Code 820.400): An Escherichia coli count of 235 colonies/100 ml in each of two samples collected on the same day shall require closing the beach.
-Note: beaches in Lake County and suburban Cook County are closed when one sample exceeds 235/100 ml; beach managers in Chicago post advisories when a geometric mean of two consecutive water samples exceed 235 E. coli cfu/100 ml.
-Beaches in Chicago are closed in the event that sewage is released to Lake Michigan, and remain closed until the geometric mean of two consecutive water samples is less than 235 E. coli cfu/100ml.
+Note: beaches in Lake County and suburban Cook County are closed when one sample exceeds 235/100 ml; beach managers in Chicago post advisories when a geometric mean of two consecutive water samples exceed 235 E.